FMint-SDE: A Multimodal Foundation Model for Accelerating Numerical Simulation of SDEs via Error Correction: Numerical experiments

-As $\rho$ increases from 0 to 100, the Lorenz ODE system experiences a series of bifurcations and exhibits various dynamical behaviors.
-This system attracted the attention of many researchers.
-The topological structure of the Lorenz attractor was studied in~\cite{lorenz_Rand1978,Guckenheimer1979}.
-The preturbulence regime was identified and described in~\cite{Kaplan1979,Yorke1979MetastableChaos}.
-For $0 < \rho < 1$, the origin is the unique globally attracting equilibrium.
-At $\rho = 1$, a supercritical pitchfork bifurcation occurs, creating two symmetric equilibria.
-When $1 < \rho < 13.926$, the origin becomes a saddle while the two symmetric equilibria are asymptotically stable.
-At $\rho = 13.926$, homoclinic orbits connecting back to the origin appear.
-For $13.926 < \rho < 24.06$, the two symmetric equilibria are surrounded by saddle cycles, and preturbulence emerges.
-As $\rho$ approaches 24.74, the Lorenz attractor appears, coexisting with the stable equilibria.
-Finally, at $\rho = 24.74$, a subcritical Hopf bifurcation causes the cycles to shrink into the equilibria.
-Example trajectories are shown in Figure SM22 in the Supplementary Material.
+where $dB_j$, $j=1,2,3,4$, are increments of independent Brownian motions, and $\sigma_4 = 0.005$.
+Trajectories of \eqref{eq:variant_predator_prey} look more chaotic than those of \eqref{eq:predator-prey} with the same parameter values. { Details are provided in Section SM7.}

-Figure~\ref{fig:AMD-MAD-diff-coeff} shows finetuned FMint-SDE on all cases across AMD and MAD evaluation metrics.
-For the complete report across all four evaluation metrics, see Table SM7 in the Supplementary Material.
-The errors of the coarse solution for all cases of Duffing oscillators and predator-prey model are of the same magnitude, indicating that the large time step for these systems captures the system dynamics with similar accuracy regardless of various conditions.
+Fig.~\ref{fig:AMD-MAD-diff-coeff} compares the AMD and MAD errors of fine-tuned FMint-SDE and the coarse integrator across various behavior types of the described above Duffing, predator-prey, and Lorenz systems.
+A complete report on all four evaluation metrics is provided in Table SM8.
 On the Duffing oscillator, FMint-SDE achieves minimal residual errors with an improvement of accuracy of approximately one order of magnitude.
 For the predator-prey model, FMint-SDE achieves roughly half to one-third the error of the coarse solution across all metrics.

 On the other hand, the coarse solution of the Lorenz system exhibits an apparent monotonic increase in error as $\rho$ increases from $1$ to $100$, or with a higher noise level.
 Across all parameter settings, FMint-SDE consistently reduces errors by a factor of four to eight relative to the coarse solution across MAE, RMSE, AMD, and MAD.
-FMint-SDE exhibits salient improvement for the chaotic regime.
-Specifically, at $\rho=24.5, 24.76, 28 ~(\eta=2.0)$, and $100$, FMint-SDE improves the relative MAE by 80 to 85 percent.
-While the error for coarse solution grows with $\rho$, our model's performance can still keep the relative error small even in chaotic cases.
-This indicates that FMint-SDE is robust to increasing system complexity and further highlights its ability to improve the accuracy of high-sensitivity systems.
+FMint-SDE shows a significant improvement in the chaotic regime.
+Specifically, at $\rho=24.5$, $24.76$, $\rho = 28$ with $\eta=2.0)$, and $\rho = 100$, FMint-SDE improves the relative MAE by 80 to 85 percent.
+This indicates that FMint-SDE is robust to increasing system complexity and highlights its ability to improve the accuracy even in highly sensitive cases.